pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - `flipped_duplicate_card`: copy the last card's effects as the inverse of [color]

 TODO: Redo these cards!!!
-This whole paragon spawning thing is very one-dimensional
+These mechanics are very one-dimensional.
+We can spawn paragon units after turn 6 instead.
 - `face_down_card`: [color] paragon units will now spawn in the shop
 - `face_down_rainbow_card`: (SUPER RARE) Allows for another paragon unit